The Epoch Times: Censorship by the Chinese government

+The Hong Kong print edition of the newspaper ceased publication after September 17, 2024, due to the expiration of its printer's contract which could not be renewed.

 White House controversies

-In April 2006, a reporter with temporary Epoch Times press credentials unfurled a protest banner and heckled China's leader Hu Jintao at a summit with President George W. Bush, shouting, "Stop him from killing!" and "Evil people will die early", prompting Chinese officials to refuse to attend a ceremonial lunch in protest.
+In 2006, a reporter with temporary Epoch Times press credentials unfurled a protest banner and heckled China's leader Hu Jintao at a summit with President George W. Bush, shouting, "Stop him from killing!" and "Evil people will die early," prompting Chinese officials to refuse to attend a ceremonial lunch in protest.
 The Epoch Times later disassociated itself from the reporter.

-In September 2018, Epoch Times photographer Samira Bouaou broke White House protocol and handed Trump a folder.
-In August 2020, the White House Correspondents' Association objected to the Trump administration's bending of COVID-19 social distancing rules in press briefings to favor The Epoch Times, The Gateway Pundit and One America News Network.
+In September 2018, Epoch Times photographer Samira Bouaou broke White House protocol and handed President Trump a folder.
+In August 2020, the White House Correspondents' Association objected to the Trump administration's bending of COVID-19 social distancing rules in press briefings to favor The Epoch Times, The Gateway Pundit, and One America News Network.

 Assessments

-Ming Xia, a political science professor at the Graduate Center of the City University of New York, wrote in 2007 that The Epoch Times represents part of Falun Gong's strategic effort to expand to non-practitioners, and "embed itself into the large civil society for influence and legitimacy."
-In 2018 he described The Epoch Times staff as largely part-time and volunteer, and said they "do not follow the protocols professional journalists abide by."
+Ming Xia, a political science professor at the Graduate Center of the City University of New York, wrote in 2007 that The Epoch Times represents part of Falun Gong's strategic effort to expand to non-practitioners, and "embed itself into the large civil society for influence and legitimacy".
+In 2018, he stated that The Epoch Times staff "are not professional journalists and do not follow the protocols professional journalists abide by."